cuayacas7/opencog/opencog/nlp/learn/README.md

    ~$ git clone https://github.com/opencog/docker.git
    ```

-3) Enter the opencog directory and build your container:
+3) Enter the opencog directory and build your images:
    ```
    ~$ cd docker/opencog/
    ~/docker/opencog$ ./docker-build.sh -a
    ```
+   Make sure your user is in the docker group (`getent group docker`), otherwise you will get the error
+   > Got permission denied while trying to connect to the Docker daemon socket at unix:///var/run/docker.sock: ...

 4) Create a directory in your machine to store code that will make building
    again the containers faster (change path to your own, ex: $HOME/.ccache):